 I made a crazy 550 mile drive from Orlando to Pensacola two weeks ago after a red-eye flight from LAX on American Airlines.
-The trip started rough when I had to wait 80 minutes for my checked bag to be offloaded from the plane and then a ‘slap my face’ in disbelief when I arrived at the car rental counter to realize that I found a $31 all-in 2-day drive out of Florida special rental car rate back in April for my road trip to New Orleans, but I had never actually reserved a car at that rate, even though I had made a notation in my travel plans that I completed a car rental reservation.
+The trip started rough when I had to wait 80 minutes for my checked bag to be offloaded from the plane and then a ‘slap my face’ disbelief when I arrived at the car rental counter to realize I had never actually reserved a car.
+Back in April I found a $31 all-in 2-day drive out of Florida special rental car rate for my road trip to New Orleans, but I had never actually reserved a car at that rate.
+Even though I had made a notation in my travel plans that I completed a car rental reservation.
 My $31 one way car rental cost me $180 for two days and a New Orleans rental car drop-off.

-The good news is I made up that $150 loss with my hotel stays on this trip including earning over 8,000 Hyatt Gold Passport points in New Orleans, a $100 Best Western travel card for a successful $92 best rate guarantee claim hotel night at Dallas DFW and I racked up one stay in Best Western and Choice Hotels with the option to earn $50 and 8,000 points in these programs with one more hotel stay this summer in each chain.
+The good news is I made up that $150 loss with my hotel stays on this trip including earning over 8,000 Hyatt Gold Passport points in New Orleans and earning a $100 Best Western travel card for a successful $92 best rate guarantee claim hotel night at Dallas DFW.
+I racked up one stay in Best Western Rewards and Choice Privileges during the 12 night trip with the option to earn $50 and 8,000 points in these programs with one more hotel stay this summer in each chain.

 Holiday Inn Express Pensacola West – Navy Base

 Holiday Inn Express Pensacola West-Navy Base was on the IHG Rewards Club PointsBreak list when it was released in late April.
 I booked the hotel the first day and it was gone off PointBreaks by the second day the list was out for hotel stays at 5,000 IHG points (equivalent to $30 hotel rate to buy 5,000 points).

 Loyalty Traveler – IHG Rewards Club PointBreaks list April 26 – July 31, 2016.